LouisBertin/8INF843_Django_TravelApp/README.md

 ## Database

+* :warning: duplicate `./project/settings.py.env` and rename it `settings.py`.
+And add your database credentials inside!
 * To have the latest database version, don't forget to run this command line : `docker-compose run web python manage.py migrate`

 ## How to use Django CLI